 The Dark Knight Rises: Robin John Blake is an idealistic young cop, whom Commisioner Gordon quickly promotes to Detective, seeing something of himself in Blake.
 Blake looks up both to Gordon (for being an honest cop who cleaned up the department) and Batman (whose identity he figures out pretty quickly).
 However, he ends up being disappointed in both: at Batman for his Refusal of the Call, and at Gordon after finding out that Gordon lied about Harvey Dent.

 Harvey Dent become this to the entire population when Bane exposes his rampage eight years ago.
-With the White Knight's reputation in the gutter, it doesn't take long for the population to, in Joker's own words, "losing their minds" as they simply gives up on everything and starting riots when Bane encourage them to do so.
+With the White Knight's reputation in the gutter, it doesn't take long for the population to start, in Joker's own words, "losing their minds" as they simply gives up on everything and starts riots when Bane encourage them to do so.

 Jake: "It's all your fault!
 I used to see you as a hero, Elfangor.
 A leader.
 But the truth is you just couldn't see another way out!
 You sentenced us to hardship and pain and suffering.
 We were just kids!
 You made us question every value we had ever learned!
 You had no right to heap that weight on us, huge and impossible.
 You used us!"